Ranthambore Fort: Under Mewar

 The fortress was captured by various kings of Mewar.
 Ranthambore was under the direct rule of Rana Hamir Singh (1326–1364), Rana Kumbha (1433–1468) and Rana Sanga (1508–1528).

 Under Hadas

 During Rana Udai Singh I's reign (1468–1473) the fortress passed to the Hada Rajputs of Bundi.
 Sultan Bahadur Shah of Gujarat briefly captured the fortress from 1532 to 1535.
 The Mughal Emperor Akbar captured the fortress in Siege of Ranthambore (1568) from Hadas.

 Under Jaipur

 The fortress passed to the Kachwaha Maharajas of Jaipur in the 17th century, and it remained part of Jaipur state until Indian Independence.
 The area surrounding the fortress became a hunting ground for the Maharajas of Jaipur.
 Jaipur state acceded to India in 1949, becoming part of the state of Rajasthan in 1950.

 Temples

-Inside Ranthambore fort, there are three Hindu temples dedicated to Ganesha, Shiva and Ramlalaji constructed in 12th and 13th centuries from red Karauli stone.
+Inside Ranthambore fort, there are three Hindu temples dedicated to Ganesha (Trinetra Ganesha), Shiva and Ramlalaji constructed in 12th and 13th centuries from red Karauli stone.
+The Ganesha temple is particularly famous and attracts thousands of visitors every Wednesday.
 There is also a Jain temple of Lord Sumatinath (5th Jain Tirthankar) and Lord Sambhavanath.

 Nearby attractions

+Most of the attractions listed below is not open to the public since it falls under the Project Tiger Protected Area.
+It can be viewed from vehicles authorized and booked for wildlife safaris only.
+It is also accessible to people descended from the villagers that were relocated outside the park.